 - IU Bloomington

-Recently appointed to the Monroe County Women’s Commission, Michelle works with other commissioners to advance the status of women, address issues of gender equity, and to champion women’s contributions to local culture and society.
+Michelle served a two-year appointment to the Monroe County Women’s Commission, where she worked with other commissioners to advance the status of women, address issues of gender equity, and to champion women’s contributions to local culture and society.

-In her time outside of the office, Michelle enjoys being with her family, teaching jazzercise, gardening, reading, and exploring the outdoors with her border collie, Maggie.
+In her time outside of the office, Michelle enjoys being with her family, teaching jazzercise, gardening, reading, and exploring the outdoors with her two border collies, Maggie and Hazel.